jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 The method converts the `input_shape` attribute of `encoder_obj` to a torch.Size object using the `torch.Size()` constructor and returns it.

 ### Method **`output_shape`** Overview
 The method `output_shape` returns the output shape of the encoder object.
-It is a function defined within a class and it has a return type annotation of `torch.Size`.
-The method simply retrieves the output shape of the encoder object and returns it.
+It is defined as a method within a class and is expected to return a `torch.Size` object.
+The `output_shape` method is used to retrieve the shape of the output produced by the encoder object.

 #### **Method Details**
 The given code is a method definition in a Python class.
 The method is named "output_shape" and it takes in a parameter "self" (which refers to the instance of the class).